 Different sorts of microfinance institutions like BRAC Sierra Leone and Liberia have offered health communication awareness campaigns for the local citizens.
 As all of this awareness was provided through one on one meetings, group meetings, and street theatre.
 A lot of community healthcare providers have participated in these kinds of actions.

-In recent scenarios, the BRAC microfinance institutions have focussed on different platforms for their awareness campaigns radio.
-Different institutions also focussed on offering prevention supplies for the betterment of public health.
+In recent scenarios, the BRAC microfinance institutions have focused on different platforms for their awareness campaigns radio.
+Different institutions also focused on offering prevention supplies for the betterment of public health.

 In the context of Liberia, there was also Foundation for Women which was also a microfinance foundation that offers advice to the entire community on how they can fight against this virus.
 This came after the top five resources of 2013 on the financial inclusion of women.

 Frequently Asked Questions (FAQs)

 Q1.
 What was the economic burden of Ebola?

 The Ebola virus mainly affected the transportation process of agricultural goods.
 As a result, most of the workers refused to go to any contaminated area which in turn decreased the number of traders.
 In the Western part of Africa three countries like Sierra Leone, Liberia, and Guinea most of their GDP rates have fallen due to the bad effects of Ebola.